-The projects monitoring plan is line with approved methodology AM0015.
+The validation team confirms the monitoring plan; the projects monitoring plan is in line with approved methodology AM0015.

 3.4 Calculation of GHG Emissions

 The calculation follows the approach of the approved methodology AM0015, using the simple adjusted operational margin in order to calculate the combined margin as a fifty-fifty mix of operational and build margin.